 Our WILD Leaders

 Vivian Melody has been the founder and educator at OH!
 Wild Wonder, LLC in Cincinnati, OH since 2015, and prior to that in central Missouri as The Wild Wonder Project since 2012.
 She has a Masters in Education and Waldorf Grades Teacher Certification, and expects to complete her Professional Science Masters in Environmental Studies and Sustainability.
 She is also a LEED Green Associate, NAI Certified Interpreter Guide, Ohio Certified Volunteer Naturalist, and an ACCO-Certified Climate Change Professional candidate.
 She has led a variety of nature-based programs since 2006, and served as a lead Waldorf teacher from 2014-2021.
 She is currently the Sustainability Coordinator at the Community of the Transfiguration in Glendale, OH.
 Vivian's life passion is connecting youth and communities with nature, spreading ecological awareness, and helping others become life-long stewards of the earth.
-She resides in a rehabbed cottage in Covington with her two kids, two dogs, and too many houseplants.
+She resides in a rehabbed cottage in Covington where she raises her two teenagers, two dogs and too many houseplants.